MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/electronic-submission-of-sales-vat-advance-notifications-to-elster.md

  For more information, see the [ELSTER online portal](http://go.microsoft.com/fwlink/?LinkId=155998)

 ### Transmissions
  In the Sales VAT Adv.
 Notification List window, you can create and submit sales VAT advance notifications.
 When you create a document, you can preview it before submitting it to the ELSTER portal.
-The documents that are created are based on the XML stylesheets that are published at the ELSTER portal, and on the certificate and other information that you have set up in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+The documents that are created are based on the XML stylesheets that are published at the ELSTER portal, and on the certificate and other information that you have set up in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

  After you have submitted a document to ELSTER, an entry is made in the **VAT Transmission Log Entries** window.
 When the ELSTER online portal processed the submitted document, errors can occur, and ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/elster-transmission-overview.md).